p-likita/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-Customer churn prediction project using the Random Forest algorithm to classify customers based on historical data.
-The project demonstrates basic predictive learning, data preprocessing, and model evaluation using Python and Scikit-learn.
+This project predicts customer churn using a Random Forest machine learning algorithm.

+Technologies Used:
+- Python
+- Pandas
+- Scikit-learn

+Steps:
+1. Data preprocessing
+2. Train-test split
+3. Model training using Random Forest
+4. Model evaluation using accuracy and confusion matrix